tarpanpathak/go-helloworld/README.md

-# simplehttpserver
+# helloworld

-This a simple HTTP server written in Go.
+This is a simple HTTP server written in Go.

 ## Assumptions